 Also Read: If you want to experience the nightlife of Belfast, then you must try out these bars in Belfast with your friends.

-To help you understand how the average living costs compare to cities like New York, Dallas, Houston, Atlanta, Los Angeles, Seattle, Austin, Boston, and Denver, we’ve provided a breakdown of citywide costs, including rent.
+To help you understand how the average costs of living in Chicago IL compare to cities like New York, Dallas, Houston, Atlanta, Los Angeles, Seattle, Austin, Boston, and Denver, we’ve provided a breakdown of citywide costs, including rent.
 Take a look below:

 City | Approx. Cost of Living | Comparison in cost of living among cities |